Kourtney Kardashian And 19-Year-Old Pal Addison Rae Rock Skimpy Bikinis For Pool Outing

 Some were confused about how they came to be such good friends, making jokes about the fact that the TikTok influencer is closer in age to Kardashian’s children than to her.
 But others saw no problem with having pals across different ages, especially when they both work in the same industry.

-“this duo confuses me but i’m kinda here for it,” wrote one follower.
+“This duo confuses me but i’m kinda here for it,” wrote one follower.

 “Why do so many people say this friendship is confusing?
 They are both famous influencers in very similar careers and have similar lifestyles,” another added.
 “Who cares if there is an age gap??”